 Hamish completed his operational tour with the Pathfinders during March 1943, upon which he was promoted to Group Captain and assigned to No. 8 (PFF) Group Headquarters to become “Group Training Inspector”.
 This role included recruiting crews for the Pathfinders from operational squadrons whose commanding officers were not particularly interested in having their best crews recruited.
 Hamish became notoriously successful at this, referring to himself as, “Don Bennett’s Horse Thief” and it is in for this that he is best remembered.

 As “Group Training Inspector” Hamish regularly visited operational squadrons, giving lectures to 400 or more aircrew on the changing tactics and techniques employed by the Pathfinders.
 But before visiting a station, Hamish would have already identified crews that he felt were candidates for the PFF by studying aiming point photographs that indicated which crews were dropping their bombs accurately on the targets.

-Mahaddie’s final assignment during the war was as Officer Commanding RAF Warboys, the airfield that was the home of the PFF Training Unit.
+Mahaddie’s final assignment of the war, from 24 July 1944, was as the Station Commander of RAF Warboys, the home of the PFF Navigation Training Unit, the NTU.

 Lt.
 General Reg Lane, former commanding officer of No. 405, the Canadian Pathfinder Squadron, recalled: